AD SPACE HERE

-Australia’s largest particleboard manufacturer is expanding capacity, with Borg Manufacturing subsidiary Australian Panels investing in a new line that will produce 650,000 cubic metres per year from 2025.
+Australia’s largest particleboard manufacturer is expanding its capacity, with Borg Manufacturing’s subsidiary Australian Panels getting conditional approval to expand its production, including installing a new line that will produce 650,000 cubic metres annually from 2025.

-“Being involved in a project of this scale is a great compliment for everyone in our group,” he said overnight.
+“Being involved in a project of this scale is a great compliment for everyone in our group,” according to Mr Mondal, who met with executives from Borg Manufacturing and Australian Panels late last year.

 Boosting capacity is also critical for future housing supply, with the Australian government grappling with housing shortages caused by increased population – which in some parts of the country has been described as a “population bomb.”